Mental Performance Services

 The purpose of the first session is to identify what the issues are within your sport.
 Your past successes, challenges, and current obstacles are important pieces of information that will identify the best way to proceed in accomplishing your desired goals.
-Geoff will discuss your concerns and thoughts that will create a mental performance plan that fits with you.
+An MPC will discuss your concerns and thoughts that will create a mental performance plan that fits with you.
 The first session is where a clear direction and time line is established in order to achieve your intended targets.
 The number of sessions required will be based on each athlete’s situation and needs.

 The Importance of Confidentiality

-Mental performance services are confidential, meaning that the information shared between Geoff and an athlete will not be available to individuals outside the athlete-consultant relationship (coach, other athlete, parent etc.) without the athlete's consent.
+Mental performance services are confidential, meaning that the information shared between an MPC and an athlete will not be available to individuals outside the athlete-consultant relationship (coach, other athlete, parent etc.) without the athlete’s consent.
 If athletes choose to release information, they will be required to complete a release of information form.
-It is important to note that there a few limits to confidentiality in British Columbia: a) if an athlete expresses an intention to harm themselves or another person, b) if there is a reasonable cause to believe a minor (< 19 years old) needs to be protected from abuse (physical, sexual, or emotional) or neglect, this must be disclosed the information with the proper authorities, or c) if Geoff is served with a valid subpoena, search warrant, or court order, he must comply.
+It is important to note that there a few limits to confidentiality in British Columbia: a) if an athlete expresses an intention to harm themselves or another person, b) if there is a reasonable cause to believe a minor (< 19 years old) needs to be protected from abuse (physical, sexual, or emotional) or neglect, this must be disclosed the information with the proper authorities, or c) if an MPC is served with a valid subpoena, search warrant, or court order, he must comply.
 As well, all information is kept confidential after the termination of an athlete-consultant relationship.

 How can I schedule a session?

 To set up a consultation, contact a practitioner at the bottom of this page to set up an initial introduction.
 Please contact for hourly rates, workshop rates, package fees for teams and athletes.